 Is your yard surrounded by chain link fences and expanding urban sprawl?
 Are you currently downsizing, or perhaps moving closer to the convenience of the city?
 These are some common reasons people never consider growing fruit trees.
-Patti Moreno (of Garden Girl TV and co-host for Growing A Greener World TV) has a very different take on the matter, as she blogs about compact, self-pollinating Stark® Custom Graft® 2-N-1 fruit trees – the perfect pick for small-space growing!
+Patti Moreno (of Garden Girl TV and co-host for Growing A Greener World TV) has different take on the matter, as she writes about compact, self-pollinating Stark® Custom Graft® 2-N-1 fruit trees – the perfect pick for small-space growing!

 — Meg C.

 Guest article by Patti Moreno